VINTAGE KITS ANNEX 5

 Lawrence Hole, childhood friend of Mick West, also grew up near the postwar Heston Airport.
 Lawrence attended the BOAC Sports Festival held at Heston in 1951 and witnessed the sport flying which took place that day at the "closed" Heston field.
 Click on the Sports Festival logo below for a view of a BOAC cartoon, drawn by the famous Chris Wren, which ran in the BOAC Review and Newsletter in 1951 - cartoon furnished by Lawrence Hole who is also trying to dig up information on any fixed wing movements at Heston up to 1956 (at which point the airport had been "closed" for 8 years.)
 Click on the cartoon to expand the size.

 The Skybirds League manufactured solid airplane models in the 1930s; James Hay Stevens of Skybirds was responsible for their plans and it was Mr. Stevens who started the use of 1:72 scale for models.
-Of interest to this article is the fact that Skybirds made toy buildings also and one of them was called the "Heston Hangar," made of tinplate sitting on a plywood base about 13" in width, with hinged and functional hangar doors.
+Of interest to this article is the fact that Skybirds made toy building kits also and one of them was called the "Heston Hangar," made of 22 gauge tinplate with soldered seams sitting on a plywood base about 13" in width, with hinged and functional hangar doors.
 This "Heston Hangar" has appeared in countless photos of model aerodromes.

 Skybirds League collector, George Burton, has graciously submitted some photos of the toy Heston Airport collection made by Skybirds in the 1930s.
 Part of the collection shown belongs to Graham Bailey who is the grandson of Skybirds founder, A.J.
 Holladay.
 Shown in the photos below, the Jackaman Hangar is unmistakable, along with the signature refueling pylon sporting a "BP".
 The airplane is the Heston Phoenix - G-ADAD was the first.
 What great memorabilia of Heston Airport.